rubygems/rfcs/text/0008-gem-contents-api.md

 # Unresolved questions

 - How much storage will be required?
-Is there such a thing as too much?
-Do we need to try to limit the costs?
+Is there a cost limit?
+When do we reach a trade-off between complexity and cost?
 - Do we obscure filenames behind a hash?
 Does it provide a benefit, discourage misuse?
 Does it make serving the files easier or harder?
 - How do we display binary files?
 Do we display that they are in the package but not link to download them?
 Do we allow them to be downloaded?
 Could we reduce risk of abuse by not hosting binary files, thus limiting the potential by sharply reducing the types of files that would be hosted for free?
+- Do we expand gems when they are first accessed or expand everything at the start and as uploaded?
+- Do we implement a size or content type constraint to save space?
+Don't serve binaries or files larger than a few MB?

 - What parts of the design do you expect to resolve through the RFC process before this gets merged?